rekha-balan/az-vmss-1/vmss.md

 curl -s "$lb_ip" | grep title
 ```

-## Initiate a Rolling Update to the VMSS
+## Initiate a Rolling Update to the vmss

 Create the new init script that will be used to modify nginx, upload the script to the Storage Account